JaneliaSciComp/image_processing_pipeline/README.md

 $ sudo chown [your user name]:[your group] /opt/home
 ```

 Then create the settings.py file by copying settings.py.template and filling in the missing values.
-Please also make sure, that the given host IP address in run.py is correct and change it to

 ```bash
 127.0.0.1